 Background

-I have a Masters Degree in Library Science and worked as an academic librarian for 25 years.
+I have a Masters Degree in Library Science, worked as an academic librarian for 25 years and, as of 2024, I have been a member of the American Library Association for 38 years.
 I am a former president of the Arizona Genealogical Society.
 From 2011 until COVID hit in the Spring of 2020, I volunteered one day a week at the Arizona Historical Society’s Library and Archives in Tucson.
 I have a long-time love of history and have been researching my own family history for years.
 Both sides of my husband’s family are Tucson Chinese Americans.

 You can contact me at: sandy@sandychan.net